-A hospitality employee came in with severe low back pain, radiating pain down into her legs, and headaches that had been building for some time.
-Three separate complaints.
-She'd been managing each one on its own, without resolution.
+A hospitality worker came to us with three complaints she had been carrying separately for some time: low back pain, pain radiating down into her legs, and headaches.
+She had been managing each one on its own, as three different problems, without any of them letting up.

 What the analysis found

 Structural X-ray analysis identified subluxations in both the lumbosacral region and the cervical spine.
-The lumbar involvement explained the low back pain and the radiation into the legs.
+The lumbar involvement lined up with the low back pain and the radiation into her legs, since the lumbar nerve roots supply the lower body.
 The cervical involvement mapped to the headache pattern.
-Two vertebral levels.
-Three complaints.
-One category of cause.
+Two vertebral levels, three complaints, and one kind of underlying cause: vertebrae sitting where they were creating interference with the nerves.

 The correction

-Dr. Rochet adjusted the specific segments where the subluxations were identified — not to address the headaches or the back pain directly, but to remove the nerve interference at those roots.
-That's the adjustment.
-What the body does with the restored nerve connection is the correction.
+We corrected the specific segments where the subluxations were found, not to go after the headaches or the back pain directly, but to remove the interference at those nerve roots.
+That is the distinction that matters in this office.
+The adjustment is what we deliver; what the body does with a restored nerve connection is the correction.
+Her plan followed her spine, not a template.

 What happened

-Want to understand the mechanism — what a subluxation is, how vertebral displacement creates nerve interference, and what structural correction actually does?
+Want to understand the mechanism — what a subluxation is, how a displaced vertebra creates nerve interference, and what correction is aimed at?